scienceai/blog/_posts/quantitative_arguments_as_hypermedia.md

 }
 </code></pre>

-The raw data these results depend on can be retrieved following the [isBasedOnUrl](https://registry.standardanalytics.io/obesity/0.0.0)
-link: the quantitative argument is now based on fully transparent and reproducible calculations.
+The raw data these results depend on can be retrieved by following once again the [isBasedOnUrl](https://registry.standardanalytics.io/obesity/0.0.0).
+You are starting to see the logic.
+The quantitative argument is now based on fully transparent and reproducible calculations.
 Every moving piece is here for readers (and reviewers) to verify the argument and push the exploration further.
 More soon on these aspects with a first packaged analysis from the [Reproducibility